Best Serger | Top 10 Sergers for Sewing Clothes

 Janome 8933 Serger

 Janome is one of the most popular brands for sewing machines and sergers.
-There are a number of members of our Facebook Group that have been sewing with Janome sewing machines since they started decades ago and love them.
+There are several members of our Facebook Group that have been sewing with Janome sewing machines since they started decades ago and love them.
 The Janome 8933 is comparable to the Brother 1034D listed above and retails for around $300.

-Like the Brother 1034D, it has a color coded thread guide, differential feed, and lots of 5 star reviews.
-The left side of this serger opens for easy viewing while threading and some have found this machine easier to thread that other comparable models.
-Get more info on this sewing machine or purchase it HERE.
+Like the Brother 1034D, it has a color-coded thread guide, differential feed, and lots of 5-star reviews.
+It has a four-thread capacity and will give you great professional-looking hems.
+Some have also found this machine easier to thread than other comparable models.

 5. Singer SO230